Ray-Xavier-2021/ball-game/README.md

 No need to install any software, just open up index.html and run it

-7. Create another Heading-2
-- `## How to Use`
-- Description on How to use project

 ## How To Use ?
 No login required.
 Direct character using left / right arrows.